lambdaxymox/googly-blocks/README.md

 Arrow Down -- Move a piece down the playing field.
 Arrow Right -- Move a piece to the right in the playing field.
 Arrow Left -- Move a piece to the left in the playing field.
-R -- Rotate a piece.
+Arrow Up -- Rotate a piece.
 Escape -- Quit the game.
 ```